vinli/docs/web/event-services/overview.rst

 Overview
 --------

-The API routes provided by the Event Service work in concert to provide both access to the historical events for a Device as well as web-hooks for your App to receive immediate notification when an event occurs.
+The API routes provided by the Event Service work in concert to provide both access to the historical events for a Device or Vehicle as well as web-hooks for your App to receive immediate notification when an event occurs.

 The normal life-cycle of working with Event Service is:

- * Create a Subscription for a particular event type for a device
+ * Create a Subscription for a particular event type for a device or vehicle
- * That event occurs for that device
+ * That event occurs for that device/vehicle
  * An event is created
  * Event Service looks for all Subscriptions for which this Event qualifies
  * A Notification is created that contains all the relevant information